allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

   - any additional resources consulted in order to complete the project, including:
     - generative prompts
     - "how-to" guides
-    - additional research necessary to understand concepts
+    - additional research necessary to understand concepts accounting for relationships between sources
+  - inclusion of paths/processes that lead to dead-ends or failures

 ###### Independent research project

 Students will complete this project independently <sup>†</sup>.

 - a description of the starting point and final goal of the research plan represented with:
   - a topic summary
+  - an original research question motivating the need to do the research
-  - a research question
+- a visualization of the research process undertaken in the course including:
+  - a relationship diagram of sources cited, with links to annotation posts
+  - a process diagram of an experiment used to prove viability of research topic with an emphasis on reproducibility
+  - d
+  - inclusion of paths/processes that lead to dead-ends or failures

 <sup>†</sup> Students in the Computer and Information Science (CIS) department may attempt team or group Senior Projects.
 If you choose to pursue the final research project as a team, the expectations for this project reflect the level of complexity and